Suppressed Creativity and trauma

-When Charles Perrault, in 1697, decided to pen the story he and others had heard by word of mouth about Cinderella, he had no idea he had started ‘the Cinderella movement,’ a contagious frenzy to create endless versions of the classic fairy tale packed with emotions, hopes, and dreams.
-Cinderella, like many other fantasy stories, is the product of a creative mind that inspires many young children up to this day.
+When Charles Perrault, in 1697, decided to pen the story of Cinderella, a tale he and others had heard by word of mouth, he had no idea he was starting what could be called “the Cinderella movement”: a contagious frenzy to create endless versions of the classic fairy tale, packed with emotion, hope, and dreams.
+Cinderella, like many other fantasy stories, is the product of a creative mind that continues to inspire children to this day.
+Without imagination and creative work, we deny children the chance to experience fantasy in ways that let them enact their dreams and carry them in their minds for days on end.

 · Cognitive processing therapy (CPT)